 research scientists who direct a laboratory must also supervise their

-While the activities noted above are common to almost all biologists in
+While the activities noted above are common to almost all biologists in a

-laboratory instruments used may be microscopes or special equipment for
+The laboratory instruments used may be microscopes or special equipment for

 observing electrical events, spectroscopic signals, or other chemical or

 physical properties.
 If dealing with dangerous infectious or toxic agents,

 Bachelor's and master's level Biologists do much the same as the Ph.D.s, although they usually are not responsible for

-professional presentations at scientific
+obtaining grant funding or professional presentations at scientific

 Most Biologists also engage in some type of "service" activities

 -- serving on committees in their workplace or for their professional

 society, for example, or participating in outreach activities, explaining

 their work to the adult public or school children.

 Working hours for Biologists very much depend on the nature of their work.
 The

-work in a laboratory may be very regular, but sometimes the demands of
+work in a laboratory may be very regular, but sometimes the demands of an

-habits of the creature under study -- if it is nocturnal, for example, the day may be
+the creature under study -- if it is nocturnal, for example, the day may be

 9-5, but that is 9 PM to 5 AM!

 The laboratory environment may be busy, with lots of coworkers and noisy

 experimental subjects, or very quiet, with just one or two researchers.
+The

-corner of a marine biology research vessel.
+marine biology research vessel.

 Biologists who work in the field have even more varied workplaces: as